Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/BATCH-VOLUME-TEST-IMPLEMENTATION-PLAN.md

   - [ ] Expose a `@task` method (e.g., `run_student_batch`) that:
     - [ ] Builds `N` student payloads using `StudentFactory.build_dict`.
     - [ ] For each payload, clones and modifies one attribute for the update step.
+    - [ ] Derives the natural key structure required by the DMS batch API from each payload.
     - [ ] Calls `run_triple_batch("Student", documents)`.
 - [ ] Ensure the triple structure mirrors the existing volume test externally:
   - [ ] For each logical “record,” there is one create, one update, and one delete operation in the batch.